Ukraine hopes to swap steel mill fighters for Russian POWs

 The Russian parliament planned to take up a resolution Wednesday to prevent the exchange of Azov Regiment fighters, who held out for months inside the Azovstal steelworks plant while Mariupol was under siege, according to Russian news agencies.

+Nearly 1,000 Ukrainian troops holed up at Azovstal have handed themselves over this week, the Russian Defense Ministry said Wednesday.
+More than 260 left Monday, and nearly 700 left since then.

+Many are wounded, and it’s not clear how many fighters still remain at the sprawling steel mill.

-Ukraine’s deputy defense minister, Hanna Maliar, said negotiations for the fighters’ release were ongoing, as were plans to rescue fighters who are still inside the sprawling steel mill.
+Earlier, Ukraine’s deputy defense minister, Hanna Maliar, said negotiations for the fighters’ release were ongoing, as were plans to take out fighters who are still inside the sprawling steel mill.
 Ukrainian President Volodymyr Zelenskyy said “the most influential international mediators are involved” in the plans.
 Officials have not said how many remain inside.

 The troops in the waterside steel plant have been the last pocket of resistance in Mariupol, which has been effectively in Russian hands for some time now.